Nagios XI logo

 View Nagios XI pricing

-Verified from the official pricing page on March 14, 2026.
+Verified from the official pricing page on March 17, 2026.
 View source

-What to know about Nagios XI
+What stands out about Nagios XI

 Nagios XI is best for